If you think Mongolian beef is Mongolian cuisine, think again.

 The final step is to combine the spicy sauce and the beef.
 Flip and mix for ten seconds.

-Since I want to keep the beef crispy, I do not stir-fry it with the gravy for a long time.
+Since I want to keep the beef crispy, I do not stir-fry it with gravy for long.
 Instead, I only flash fry the (actually is to mix in the gravy) for just ten seconds.

 One common mistake in making this dish is adding too much cornstarch slurry.
 It turns the gravy into a gooey mass.
 I do not use cornstarch to thicken the gravy in this recipe.
 Once the gravy is cooked down, it is already thick enough to cling to the beef to form a shiny sheen.

-Note: You can add red bell pepper or green beans at the last stage of cooking if you prefer to have some vegetables in this dish.
+Note: You can add red bell pepper or green beans at the last cooking stage if you prefer to have some vegetables in this dish.
 Some cooks like to sprinkle some toasted sesame seeds before serving.

 Tips for cooking the best Mongolian beef